WVUHPC/Modern-Fortran/_episodes/28-Exercises.md

 > ## Exercise 2:
 >
-> 1. Write a Fortran code that computes the integral of function
+> 1. Write a Fortran code that computes the integral of a function
 > f(x)=log(pi*x)*sin(pi*x)**2 + x in the range [1,10]
 >
 > 2. Use rectangles to approximate the integral and use an OpenMP parallel loop.